luminosuslight/pathology-ml-model-training/README.md

 ## Client

 Windows and macOS binaries are available in the [releases](https://github.com/luminosuslight/pathology-ml-model-training/releases) area at the top right.
 They already contain all required dependencies.
+Setting up or having access to a HistoFlow server is required to train or apply models (see below).

 ### Build Requirements